86Box/docs/settings/floppycdrom.rst

 * **Turbo timings:** Run the drive mechanism as fast as possible.
 This decreases access time and makes some incorrectly-dumped floppies readable, but may cause issues some operating systems and applications.
 * **Check BPB:** When disabled, 86Box will skip checking the `DOS BIOS Parameter Block <https://en.wikipedia.org/wiki/BIOS_parameter_block>`_ when determining the physical media format for a floppy image on this drive.
 See :ref:`usage/diskimages:Floppy disk detection` for more details.

-.. note:: Disabling "Check BPB" may be required in order to access UNIX/Linux installation floppies or other non-DOS-compatible disks, as outlined on the page linked above.
+.. note:: Disabling "Check BPB" may be required in order to access UNIX/Linux installation floppies or other non-DOS disks, as outlined on the page linked above.

 Floppy disk images can be inserted and removed through the status bar or the *Media* menu.